Borden Parker Bowne: Legacy

 Bowne has influenced philosophy in various ways.
 For instance, there has been a direct line of personalists from Bowne through his student, Edgar Sheffield Brightman (1884–1954), through Brightman's student, Peter Anthony Bertocci (1910–1989), to Bertocci's student, Thomas O. Buford (born 1932).

 There has also been a more general influence, as with Martin Luther King Jr., who studied at Boston University, and spoke in his Stride Toward Freedom of having gained "a metaphysical basis for the dignity and worth of all human personality."

 Bowne received nine nominations for the Nobel Prize in Literature between 1906 and 1909—one from his own sister.

+Boston University named a professorship in Bowne's honor.
+The named professors are: